developfrom19/inappbrowserWkview/README.md

 # Changes made on this plugin

-Fix - This plugin works well with cordova-plugin-wkwebview-engine Forked based on the solution posted on https://github.com/apache/cordova-plugin-inappbrowser/pull/534
+Fix - This plugin works well with cordova-plugin-wkwebview-engine.
+Forked based on the solution posted on https://github.com/apache/cordova-plugin-inappbrowser/pull/534

 Fix - To hide Status-bar in inAppBrowser